fchmainy/k8s-trainings-101/README.md

 ## Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress
 ### Description
-> The goal of this lab is to deploy version 2 (v2) of the web application.
+> The goal of this lab is to deploy version 2 (v2) of the web application, and then configure Ingress to provide access to it.
 You will use two different deployment Strategies:
 >  - Canary Realease
 >  - A/B Testing

 ### Lab5 Tasks:

-There are multiple strategies to choose when releasing a new application version:
+There are multiple deployment strategies to choose, when releasing a new application version:
 - A/B Testing
 - Canary Testing
 - Blue/Green